Labiba102/Inertial-convolution/README.md

 | Mod9 (CUDA, generic) | 1,183,260 | 1,180,928 ‡ | 4.52 | 88.97% |

 ‡ Not comparable with the other rows; see [What the FLOP counts do and do not include](#what-the-flop-counts-do-and-do-not-include).

+Mod8 and Mod9 accuracies should not be read as the ability of the fused layer to learn: their convolution weights were never trained (see [Mod8 and Mod9 accuracy](#mod8-and-mod9-accuracy)).

 ![Test accuracy and loss curves](training_curves.png)